Canted-spin-caused electric dipoles: a local symmetry theory

 Our results of course suggest strongly that there will be materials that exhibit the new forms for $\pb$.
-We have given one example, RFMO.
-Their observation would be of great interest in verifying the theory and deepening our understanding of these fascinating multiferroics.
+We have given three examples of the single form $\mathbf{p}\propto\mathbf{S}_a\times\Sb_b$, namely CuFeO$_2$, CuCrO$_2$ and RFMO.
+The observation of others would be of great interest in verifying the theory and deepening our understanding of these fascinating multiferroics.

 We note that the present local or bond-symmetry approach can also be applied to the symmetric magnetostriction (the tensor $B_{\gamma\nu\mu}^s$ defined in Appendix 1), which would include electric dipoles produced by collinear magnetic ordering.